okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 There are a number of tools which are live on the web that are specifically designed to make data more discoverable.

-One of the most prominent is the DataHub_ and is a catalogue and data store for datasets from around the world.
+One of the most prominent is the DataHub_ and is a catalog and data store for datasets from around the world.
 The site makes it easy for individuals and organizations to publish material and for data users to find material they need.

-In addition, there are dozens of specialist catalogues for different sectors and places.
-Many scientific communities have created a catalogue system for their fields, as data are often required for publication.
+In addition, there are dozens of specialist catalogs for different sectors and places.
+Many scientific communities have created a catalog system for their fields, as data are often required for publication.

 .. _DataHub: http://thedatahub.org/